NikhilBagwe/Learn-CSharp-Dotnet/webAPI/04 - Clean Architecture.md

 - View API response directly into VS code.
 - Create a '.http' file inside which mention the request url and click on 'Send Request' present just above it to view response.

+## Understanding the project :

+- The PRESENTATION LAYER will act as a door to outside world.
+It will contain the APIs and Contracts.
+-